 for Continuous Process Improvement

-to get fast, dramatic, and simultaneous...
+to implement lean process improvement to get fast, dramatic, and simultaneous...

 a) Reduction of costs and lead times

 Bookmarks = tools

 Most organizations get their first exposure to lean